ski629/ski629.github.io/_pages/competition.md

 But there is merit to pitting yourself against your peers.
 It provides a different, much more external motivation.
 I'm grateful to Sarah Heuniken for pushing me to try it.
 This year, I found two very different versions of this experience: the free-for-all choss wrangling at Festiglace in Quebec, and the regimented spectacle at the World Cup in Edmonton.

 ### <a href="https://www.festiglace.org/en/home/" target="_blank">Festiglace</a>
-The enduro competition at Festiglace is the closest thing to a **real** mixed climbing competition I can imagine.
+The enduro competition at Festiglace is the closest thing to a "real" mixed climbing competition I can imagine.
 You get two 90-minute blocks to climb as much as you can.
 Points are awarded for completed routes based on difficulty.
 For a choss connoisseur, this is heaven.
 The holds are natural, the rock is loose, and the rock-to-ice transitions are plentiful.
 Picks stay put on tenuous flakes almost more through willpower than technique.
 Complacency and lousy luck are equally likely to send you flying.

 {% include figure  image_path="/assets/images/festiglacedifficulty.jpg" caption="The 2025 Difficulty Route, photo: [Tim Banfield](https://www.timbanfield.com/)" %}